 - 1-28 oz can whole tomatoes pureed in the blender

-- toppings: basil, parsley, parmesan cheese
+- toppings: fresh basil, fresh parsley, parmesan cheese

 Heat the butter in a large pot over medium-low heat.
 Add the salt, onion, and carrots.
 Saute for 5 minutes, or until just starting to get soft and golden.
 Add the garlic; saute for 30 seconds.
 Add the meat and oregano.
 Cook the meat, breaking it up as you go into small pieces, until there is almost no red left, about 10 minutes.